CarePilot/puppet-module-postgresql/README.md

     include postgresql::python
     include postgresql::ruby

-Creating a database is done with the `postgresql::database` resource:
+Creating a database is done with the `postgresql::database` resource.
+If the owner does not exist it is created:

     postgresql::database { "blog":
       owner => "bloguser",
+    }

+Note that you'll need to define a global search path for the `exec` resource to make the `postgresql::database` resource function properly.
+This should ideally be placed in `manifests/site.pp`:

+    Exec {
+      path => "/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin",
     }